microsoft/aitour-writing-assistant-with-azure-openai/README.md

   - Github Actions

 ## Additional Resources and Continued Learning
-If you will present this talk, you can find the [trainer resources here](./train-the-trainer/README.md).
+If you want to deliver this talk yourself, you can find the [presenter and proctor resources here](./session-delivery-resources/README.md).

 | Resources          | Links                             | Description        |
 |:-------------------|:----------------------------------|:-------------------|